 A core component of the Foundation is its volunteers.
-Hundreds of parents, relatives and friends give their time and energy to help improve the lives of individuals with CdLS.
-Volunteers can join committees that plan and implement Foundation services and events, participate as an Awareness Coordinator and/or Regional Coordinator, or fundraise.
-The sky is your limit.
+Hundreds of parents, relatives and friends give their time and energy to help improve the lives of people with CdLS.
+Volunteers can sit on committees that plan and implement Foundation services and events, or participate in Awareness Coordinator and/or Regional Coordinator programs.